Revisiting the Classics: On the Optical Colours of Novae as Standard Crayons: Results Discussion

 In the model of \cite{Hachisu2014}, the colour at $t_2$ is thought to be driven primarily from free-free emission of the ejecta outside the photosphere.
 They do not consider colours after $t_3$ (when the nova has declined by three magnitudes), due to the contributions of the emission lines to the optical flux.
 Based on this model, the colours at $t_2$ should be consistent from one nova to another.
 This is generally supported by our data for the $(B-V)_0$ colours, with somewhat larger variations in colour appearing at peak compared to $t_2$.
 Compared to previous results, we get comparable values for colours at both peak and $t_2$, although with a larger standard deviation than other authors find.
 Our $(B-V)_0$ colour at peak is a bit redder than that presented in \citet{Schaefer2022}, which is not necessarily unexpected given the amount of variability in our samples and the available number of novae.
 Our average $(B-V)_0$ colours at both peak and $t_2$ agree with those measured in \citet{VanDenBergh1987}.
 More notably, we recover a larger standard deviation than both \citet{Schaefer2022} and \citet{VanDenBergh1987} at both times.

 One possible contributor to the colour distribution at $t_2$ is the presence of dust formation in novae.
-Some novae show large dust dips in their optical light curves due to extinction from newly formed dust, and in some cases the sudden drop in optical flux can be what determines $t_2$ (see Chong et al.\ 2025 submitted for details).
+Some novae show large dust dips in their optical light curves due to extinction from newly formed dust, and in some cases the sudden drop in optical flux can be what determines $t_2$ (see \cite{Chong2025} submitted for details).
 In our silver sample, there are nine novae that exhibit significant dust dips that may impact the timing of $t_2$.
-The colours of the dusty novae at $t_2$, of which 8 have suitable photometry, show a standard deviation of 0.22 with a mean colour of 0.04.
-This is similar to the full sample, and the non-dusty novae also show statistics similar to the full sample.
-Without additional data, we cannot detect any significant differences in the $t_2$ colours between the dusty and non-dusty samples.
+The colours of the dusty novae at $t_2$, of which 7 have suitable photometry, show a standard deviation of 0.22 with a mean colour of 0.08.
+This is similar to the full sample, though a bit redder, and the non-dusty novae also show statistics similar to the full sample (although with a somewhat bluer mean of -0.09).
+The sample sizes here are quite limited however, and while it appears that dusty novae are a bit redder than non-dusty novae, we cannot detect any significant differences in the $t_2$ colours between the dusty and non-dusty samples.
+There are not any significant differences between these samples for $(R-I)_0$ or $(V-R)_0$ either.

 To test for systematics in our $E(B-V)$ measurements, we check for correlations between the derived intrinsic colours and the estimated $E(B-V)$.
 In Figure~\ref{fig:bv_vs_ebv} we show a scatter plot of the $(B-V)_0$ colours plotted against $E(B-V)$, with sources using integrated dust maps marked with triangles (as lower limits on $(B-V)_0$).
 At peak, we see a negative slope of $-0.2$ in the best fit line to this bronze sample.
-The p-value for this case is 0.048, below the typical cut-off of 0.05, low enough to make this negative slope statistically significant (compared against a null hypothesis of zero slope).
-At $t_2$, we see another negative slope when fitting the bronze sample, with a p-value of 0.035.
-If we restrict this analysis to the silver sample, then the p-values become larger and there is no substantial evidence of a non-zero slope.
+The p-value for this case is 0.07, just above the typical cut-off of 0.05, and not quite low enough to make this negative slope statistically significant (compared against a null hypothesis of zero slope).
+At $t_2$, we see another negative slope when fitting the bronze sample, with a p-value of 0.008.
+If we restrict this analysis to the silver sample, then the p-values become larger, with some evidence for a non-zero slope in the case of the colours at $t_2$.
+We note, however, that this correlation is driven largely by one nova here with the highest reddening, which perhaps has a slightly underestimated reddening.
+The correlation disappears if this point is not included, or if our reddening is underestimated by $1 \sigma$.
+As a result, we do not consider this correlation to be a significant effect.
 It is most likely the case that the slope detected with the full sample is a result of only having limits on some of the colours for novae using integrated dust map reddenings.